-Resource type: Projects and programmes
+Resource type: Projects, programmes and workshops

 Price band: Free

 Key stage: KS1, KS2

 Every term, the team from Discovering Children’s Books at the British Library runs a creative book-making project designed to spark a love of reading, writing and drawing in young people.
 The project is supported by a range of online resources created by much-loved authors and illustrators, including free online workshops and CPD events.

 This autumn’s campaign celebrates representation and inclusivity, encouraging young people to ‘Step Inside Their Story’ and create a book about themselves.

 - The project runs from 25th September to 4th December 2023.

 - Explore ways of building an inclusive and representative culture of reading and writing in the primary classroom with Jeffrey Boakye, Robert Tregoning and Viviane Schwarz in a free online CPD session on 5th October.

 - Sign KS2 pupils up for a free online workshop on 10th October with Patrice Lawrence, Robert Tregoning and Viviane Schwarz as they share tips on how to become the author of your own story.

 Cost: Access to all the online resources on the Discovering Children’s Books website is free, but please read the Access and Reuse Guidance Notes provided on the website.